Yee-Ping Cho Design

 Your browser does not support viewing this document.
 Click here to download the document.

-Frank the Painter
+Frank the Artist

 In addition to running his gallery and publishing papers on the subject of Mi Chou and brush work, Frank was also an avid painter, having studied under master C.C.
 Wang.